IMPORTANT NOTICE

 District Grant materials can be found in the files shown on the menu.

-• June 15, 2022 A completed Club Qualification Memorandum of Understanding is due to Beth Franklin at bethfranklin@kw.com.
+• June 15, 2026 A completed Club Qualification Memorandum of Understanding is due to Jeff Deatherage at jeffdeatherage@gmail.com.

 Global Grants